-Like a medical doctor, osteopathic doctors attend medical school for four years and are licensed to prescribe medication, use technology to diagnose disease, evaluate injury and perform surgery.
-To pursue this specialty though, a doctor needs to undergo 300 to 500 additional hours of training in practical hands-on manipulation of the musculoskeletal system.
+Like a medical doctor, doctors of osteopathy attend medical school for four years and are licensed to prescribe medication, use technology to diagnose disease, evaluate injury and perform surgery.
+To pursue this specialty though, a doctor needs to undergo 300 to 500 additional hours of training in hands-on manipulation of the musculoskeletal system.